-III.
-We are satisfied that everyone with whom we spole agrees in principle with decommissioning.
-There are differences on the timing and context -- indeed, those differences led to the creation of this Body -- but they should not be allowed to obscure the nearly universal support which exists for the total and verifiable disarmament of all paramilitary organizations.
-That is, and until it is achieved must continue to be, a paramount objective.
+- III.
+We are satisfied that everyone with whom we spoke agrees in principle with decommissioning.
+There are differences on the timing and context - indeed those differences led to the creation of this Body - but they should not be allowed to obscure the nearly universal support which exists for the total and verifiable disarmament of all paramilitary organizations.
+That is, and until it is achieved must continue to be, a - With respect to the first of the specific questions contained in paragraph seven of the Communiqué, the modalities of decommissioning, we recommend the following principles.
+These recommendations reflect what we understand to be accurate estimates of the nature and scale of the arsenals in question.
+We believe the principles should be acceptable to all who would participate in the negotiations.
+The details would have to be determined by the parties themselves through negotiation. - 1.
+The decommissioning process should suggest neither victory nor modalities of the decommissioning process, which should not require that any party lose face.